harmez7/harmez7/README.md

-- 👋 Hi, I’m @harmez7
+- 👋 Hi, I’m HamidReza Shafiei.
+No work experience at the moment but i've got hella PASSION!
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on JavaScript
-- 📫 How to reach me ...

 <!---
 harmez7/harmez7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.